MediaSFU/MediaSFU-ReactNative/README.md

 8. **Managed Events**: Manage events with features to handle abandoned and inactive participants, as well as enforce time and capacity limits.
 9. **AI Phone Agents**: Integrate AI-powered phone agents for automated customer interactions at a fraction of the cost of traditional providers.

-## 🆕 **New Advanced Media Access**
+### 🆕 New Advanced Media Access

-**Interested in getting just the media stream of a specific participant?** You can now easily retrieve individual participant streams using `sourceParameters.getParticipantMedia()` [Learn more →](#media-device-and-stream-utility-methods)

-**Need to access available cameras and microphones?** Use `sourceParameters.getMediaDevicesList()` to enumerate all available media devices on the user's system programmatically.
+The SDK now includes powerful utility methods for fine-grained control over media devices and participant streams:

+- **`getMediaDevicesList`**: Enumerate available cameras and microphones with permission handling
+- **`getParticipantMedia`**: Retrieve specific participant's video or audio streams by ID or name

+These utilities enable advanced features like device selection interfaces, participant stream monitoring, and custom media routing.
+[Learn more in the Media Device & Stream Utilities section](#media-device-and-stream-utility-methods).

 # Getting Started <a name="getting-started"></a>